briansimiyuj/doctor-appointment-app/README.md

       2. Create a textarea ref element and bind it to the `input` state variable
       3. Adjust the textarea height dynamically based on the content
       4. Create a textarea element and make it a controlled component by binding it to the `input` state variable
+        a.
+Add an `onKeyDown` event listener to the textarea to handle the enter key press
       5. Create a button element to send the message

   4. Create a LiveChatMessages component and mount it on LiveChat component